categolj/categolj2-backend/README.md

 # CategolJ2 Backend

-CategoljJ2 is a RESTfull micro Rblog system.
+CategoljJ2 is a micro blog system.
 This backend provides REST API for blog system and admin console to manage these data.

 The following technologies are used.